stavan54sk/sauce-demo-playwright-tests/README.md

    - pageObjects/ – Contains the Page Object Model (POM) classes for each page on the Sauce Demo site.
    - tests/ – Contains test files for different test cases.
    - playwright.config.js – Configuration file for Playwright test settings.
+   - test-results/ - Folder for storing test execution results, including artifacts like screenshots and videos.
+   - .github/playwright.yml - Configuration file to run the tests automatically on push or pull request events.

 ## Running Tests
    ```bash
    npx playwright test